MikeGawi/ePiframe_plugin/docs/SETUP.md

 * Inside ```_plugin.py``` file fill in the basic data like name, description, author, etc.
 * Start overriding methods that the plugin will use, use built-in modules or create new ones and have fun with it!
 * Create plugin configuration file
-* Test the plugin with ePiframe and put everything to the new GitHub project if all good
+* Test the plugin with ePiframe and put everything to the project if all good
 * Add plugin details in [the table](https://github.com/MikeGawi/ePiframe_plugin#plugins-list) and create a pull request - it will appear on the main site

 # Structure